An African Solo woman Traveller in Europe...

-From hiking the Dolomites in the Alps, as part of Seattle Universities emotional intelligence study tour with one of my mentors (while doing my MBA), to crossing borders via train, car, bus, plane, foot, and cruise, I opened my eyes to fulfilling ones curiosity as a necessity in getting to know the ways of the world & diving deeper to the voice within.
+From hiking the Dolomites in the Alps as part of Seattle University’s emotional intelligence study tour during my MBA program, to crossing borders by train, car, bus, plane, foot, and even cruise ship, I opened my eyes to the world and to myself.
+This journey became a testament to the necessity of curiosity—not just in understanding the world, but in diving deeper into the voice within.

-One things is for sure, as an avid traveler, I now know that how you experience your surroundings greatly depends on your inner stability & where you are at that present moment.
-You attract what you are, and I have experienced this over and over again.
-The world you experience is solely dependant on your inner will, strive & consciousness, How you translate what you feel, see & touch is largely upto you.
-I certainly felt the shift within my two adventures backpacking Europe, not necessarily good or bad.
+One thing is certain: as an avid traveler, I’ve learned that how you experience the world depends greatly on your inner stability and where you are in life at that moment.
+You attract what you are, and I’ve seen this truth play out time and again.
+The world you encounter is a reflection of your inner will, drive, and consciousness.
+How you interpret what you feel, see, and touch is ultimately up to you.
+My two adventures across Europe revealed a shift within me—neither good nor bad, but transformative.

 By: